Delhi-class destroyer: Armament

 For air defence role, Delhi class is fitted with 9K-90 Uragan (NATO: SA-N-7 Gadfly) air-defence system comprising a pair of 3S-90 single-arm launchers and 9M38M1 Shtil missiles.
 One launcher is installed forward of the bridge and the other atop the dual helicopter hangar.
 Each launcher carries a 24 missile magazine for a total of 48 rounds.
 The missiles have 35–40 km range and feature semi-active radar homing.
 MR-775 Fregat-MAE (NATO: Half Plate) radar provides target designation and six MR-90/3R-90 Orekh (NATO: Front Dome) illuminators are used for fire control.
 The system can track twelve targets and engage a maximum of six tracked targets simultaneously.
-Last-ditch missile defence is provided by AK-630-based close-in weapon system, while Delhi and Mysore have been upgraded with an additional IAI/Rafael Barak 1 point defence missile system.
-Mumbai has four AK-630 rotary cannons surrounding the aft mast, which are guided by two MR-123-02 (NATO: Bass Tilt) fire-control radars.
-In Delhi and Mysore, the two AK-630 mounts ahead of the aft mast have each been replaced by pair of eight-cell Barak 1 vertical launch systems, for a total of 32 missiles.
+Last-ditch missile defence is provided by AK-630-based close-in weapon system.
+As of 2024, all three vessels of the class have been upgraded with an additional IAI/Rafael Barak 1 point defence missile system.
+Originally four AK-630 rotary cannons surrounding the aft mast, which are guided by two MR-123-02 (NATO: Bass Tilt) fire-control radars were installed but after Midlife Refit, the two AK-630 mounts ahead of the aft mast have each been replaced by pair of eight-cell Barak 1 vertical launch systems, for a total of 32 missiles.
 The missiles have a range of 10 km and use command line-of-sight guidance provided by a pair of EL/M-2221 fire-control radars that replace MR-123-02 fire-control radars on upgraded ships.
 A Signaal LW08 radar license produced by BEL as RAWL provides long range air search capability.